urbanjost/M_intrinsics/md/IACHAR.md

   the result is the position of the character **c** in the ASCII collating sequence.
 It is nonnegative and less than or equal to 127.

-  By ASCII, it is meant that **c** is in the collating sequence deﬁned by the codes speciﬁed in ISO/IEC 646:1991 (International Reference Version).
+  By ASCII, it is meant that **c** is in the collating sequence de   ned by the codes specified in ISO/IEC 646:1991 (International Reference Version).

   The value of the result is processor dependent if **c** is not in the